bjourne/rt-article/README.md

 For ease of access, implementations of the benchmarked algorithms can also be found in the `src` directory in this repository.
-However, there may be slight differences in them if I forget to update them in tandem with the Embree fork.
+However, there may be slight differences in them if I forget to syncronize them with the Embree fork.